Shopify/maintenance_tasks/README.md

 Maintenance Tasks often modify a lot of data and can be taxing on your database.
 The gem provides a throttling mechanism that can be used to throttle a Task when a given condition is met.
-If a Task is throttled, it will be interrupted and retried after a backoff period has passed.
+If a Task is throttled (the throttle block returns true), it will be interrupted and retried after a backoff period has passed.
 The default backoff is 30 seconds.

 Specify the throttle condition as a block:

 ```ruby